-1.5X

-White students in grades 3-8 were 1.5 times more likely to score "Career and College Ready" on final exams than Hispanic students.
+1.5X White students in grades 3-8 were 1.5 times more likely to score "Career and College Ready" on final exams than Black students.
 (2018-19)

-Data was not available to determine whether Black students were more likely to receive a short-term suspension.
+2.4X Black students were 2.4 times more likely than White students to receive a short-term suspension.
 (2017-18)

-75% of all juvenile delinquency complaints in the County were school-related.
-(2018-19)

-SCHOOL PERSONNEL

-A diverse school staff representative of the student body is one important way to help equalize opportunities for students of color.
+65.2% 65.2% of all juvenile delinquency complaints in the County were school-related.
+(2018-19) SCHOOL PERSONNEL A diverse school staff representative of the student body is one important way to help equalize opportunities for students of color.
 A recent study revealed that low-income Black students in North Carolina who had at least one Black teacher in elementary school were significantly more likely to graduate high school and consider attending college.
 Despite this, North Carolina's teaching force remains disproportionately White.
 In 2018-19, 78.7% of the state's teachers were White, even though only 47.3% of the state's student population was White.

+Teachers by Race

 ACADEMIC ACHIEVEMENT

+Students by Race

 Students who are behind academically are more likely to have attendance issues, experience behavior struggles, and drop out of school.
 Statewide, only 28% of Black students in grades 3-8 scored "College and Career Ready" on their final exams, compared to 59% of White students in 2018-19.
 While standardized test scores are not a reliable measure of true ability for all students, they serve as the basis for many important decisions (e.g. course placement, grade promotion, identification as academically or intellectually gifted).
 Thus, low test scores can negatively impact a student's overall academic opportunities and outcomes.